mythLabs/bulk-csv-processing/README.md

 * Reading from CSV - Can be of any size
 * Action cable broadcasts progress of the upload which is displayed on the UI through a bootstrap progress bar.

-** redis is required and sample csv file is placed in public folder.
+** redis is required and sample csv file is placed in public folder named 'temp.csv'.